SciPyCourse2021/notes/02_Python_basics_2/02_Python_basics_2.md

 #### coding style

 - good style is easier to read, understand, debug
-- try reading a book without sentences or paragraphs
+- try reading a book without commas, periods between sentences, or paragraphs
+- official style guide: PEP 8: <https://www.python.org/dev/peps/pep-0008>
-- a few tips from coding style guide
+- main highlights from style guide:
     - variable assignment: usually leave a space on either side of an operator
         - `a = 5`, `2 + 2`, `'The year %d is here' % 2020`
+        - exception: `=` in function keyword arguments should NOT have spaces on either side:
+        - `def test(a, b, c=0, d=1):`
     - use only spaces for indentation, not tabs - set text editor to insert spaces on `<TAB>`
-    - keep lines less than 100 characters long, 80 is preferred
+    - keep lines under 100 characters in length, 80 is preferred
         - forces you to break up excessively long lines of code into shorter pieces
         - good text editors have visual guide option that you can set at say 95 characters
-    - leave a blank line between neighbouring function arguments
+    - leave a space between neighbouring function arguments, e.g. `def add(x, y):`
-    - all the style tips: PEP 8: <https://www.python.org/dev/peps/pep-0008>
 - comments, docstrings
     - single line: `#`
     - multiline: `"""..."""` or  `'''...'''`